-- · a limited understanding of noise impacts - · limited information available results in limited feedback - a lack of understanding of noise meant some people believed they could continue to live at their residences with no major change - scepticism about how genuine the consultation process is, though some mentioned they appreciated the level of consultation.
+- · a limited understanding of noise impacts - limited information available results in limited feedback - a lack of understanding of noise meant some people believed they could continue to live at their residences with no major change - scepticism about how genuine the consultation process is, though some mentioned they appreciated the level of consultation.

-After SIA consultation and prior to the display of the Draft EIS, the WSI Aircraft Overflight Noise Tool allowed people within the local and regional study areas to have a better understanding of the noise exposure at their residences and in places of interest more broadly.
+After SIA consultation and prior to the display of the Draft EIS, the WSI Aircraft Overflight Noise Tool to allowed people within the local and regional study areas to have a better understanding of the noise exposure at their residences and in places of interest more broadly.

-In addition, an extended period for EIS public exhibition and targeted engagement during the extended EIS public exhibition period with those eligible for amelioration has been provided to further the opportunity for those affected to give feedback to the project.
+In addition, an extended period for EIS public exhibition and targeted engagement during the extended EIS public exhibition period with those eligible for amelioration will be provided to further the opportunity for those affected to give feedback to the project.

-Project engagement has taken place within the local and regional study area and there has been additional opportunities for engagement during Draft EIS public exhibition.
-However, it is possible that some residents and service providers within the local and regional study areas could still have limited understanding about the flight paths, impacting their capacity to effectively engage and influence decision-making over issues that may affect their lives.
+Given that project engagement has taken place within the local and regional study area and that there will be additional opportunities for engagement during EIS public exhibition, it is possible that some residents and service providers within the local and regional study areas could still have limited understanding about the flight paths, impacting their capacity to effectively engage and influence decision-making over issues that may affect their lives.

-The limited capacity to participate due to a lack of understanding of flight paths and potential impacts (based on engagement prior to the EIS display) is summarised in Table 18.20 and further explained in Technical paper 10.
+The limited capacity to participate due to a lack of understanding of flight paths and potential impacts is summarised in Table 18.20 and further explained in Technical paper 10.
 The assessment has identified that the potential risk to the visitor economy and livelihoods associated with the Blue Mountains World Heritage Listing would be Medium in 2023 and 2055.